 However, the most popular home theater setup is the standard 5.1 surround sound layout which includes five speakers and one subwoofer.

-This means in most cases, your reciever will have channels that are not being used.
+This means in most cases, your receiver will have channels that are not being used.
 This provides an excellent opportunity to bi-amp your speakers using two amplifiers and two sets of wires to drive each.
 Once you have speakers that support bi-amping, you’re good to go!

 Types of Bi-Amping: Passive vs Active Bi-amping